“Could you be wrong

 Robon turned to gaze at her, taking a moment to appraise her, a quick, approving smile playing on his face.
 “I’m sure you wore them during the war.”

-Her gaze darkened as she passed by him.
+as she passed by him.
 “We didn’t have the technology the

 It was a rare sight to see Robon Mishiwaka rendered speechless.
 Zoe was a gorgeous storm cloud, and he couldn’t hide his admiration.